stephaneVercouillieBMID/slate/source/jose.html.md

 **crit** | Optionnal | It indicates that extensions to this specification and/or JWA are being used that MUST be  understood and processed.

 <ol>
-  <li value="2">The JOSE Header will then be encoded using base64url to produce the enclosed string.</li>
+  <li value="2">The JOSE Header will then be encoded using UTF-8 and base64url to produce the enclosed string.</li>
 </ol>

 ```http--inline